ScaledAgileDevOps/SADMF/content/Organization/_index.md

 ## Enterprise Architecture Review Board (EARB)

 The EARB is responsible for maintaining the Book of Names.
 This master list defines all acceptable words and word combinations that may be used for naming things during coding.
 This ensures that [Code Engineers](/organization/#code-engineer-ce) will not be confused when they join a new Feature Team for the next Convoy.
 The EARB will meet every 6 weeks to review and reject any new words submitted for inclusion.

+## Feature Captain (FC)

+The mid-level manager who is responsible for tracking the progress of the feature they are assigned to.

 ## Feature Team (FT)